-70% of newly admitted SSS participants who completed the 90-minute on-line financial literacy courses will earn a scored a 75% or better in the post-course proficiency exam.
+70% of newly admitted SSS participants who complete the 90-minutes on-line financial literacy courses will earned at least a score of 75% or higher in the post-course proficiency exam.

-SSS RISE is considering using a free financial literacy program offered through student financial services office.
+SSS is considering a free financial literacy program offered through our Student Financial Services office.